Looks

 As you play through your Looks, you will notice that the values in Pillbox View or Table View for every parameter of your lights change colors.
 This is the basics of tracking and we do this to easily show you what changes from Look to Look.

-- White: The value is saved in this Look, there are no previous Look values to compare.
-This usually means it's the first Look
+- White: The value is saved in this Look, there are no previous Look values to compare This usually means it's the first Look

-- Purple: The value has not changed from the previous Look.
+- Purple: The value has not changed from the previous Look

-- Green: The value has gone DOWN from the previous Look.
-(Think of the grass, it's green and it's below you.
-The value has gone DOWN.)
+- Green: The value has gone DOWN from the previous Look Think of the grass, it's green and it's below you.
+The value has gone DOWN

-- Blue: The value has gone UP from the previous Look.
-(Think of the sky, it's blue and it's above you.
-The value has gone UP.)
+- Blue: The value has gone UP from the previous Look Think of the sky, it's blue and it's above you.
+The value has gone UP

-- Yellow: The value is coming from another Fader outside of the Sequence/Fader you are currently in.
+- Yellow: The value is coming from another Fader outside of the Sequence/Fader you are currently in

 Updating a Look

 To update a Look, make the changes you want on your lights.
 Any changes will show up as red values in the Pillbox or Table View.
 Press Update.
 By default, the Current Look is selected along with Manual values only.
-If you tap Save
+If you tap Save, all red values will update the current look.

-Current Look - This will update the current Look you are in.
+- Current Look - This will update the current Look you are in

-All Previous Look - The updates the previous Look(s) in your current Sequence.
+- Previous Look - This updates the previous Look

 Looks Expanded